ganbarodigital/php-mv-defensive/docs/V1/Exceptions/BadAssuranceArgs.md

 ## Description

 `BadAssurancesArgs` is an exception.
-It is thrown when data passed into `EnsureAllOf` or `EnsureAnyOneOf` isn't an array.
+It is thrown when the list of assurances' arguments passed into `EnsureAllOf` or `EnsureAnyOneOf` isn't an array.

 ## Public Interface